Man released in fatal shooting of former NFL player

 In April, Will Smith, who played defensive end for the New Orleans Saints, was shot to death and his wife was wounded in downtown New Orleans, apparently after a traffic dispute with another man, authorities said.
 Cardell Hayes was charged with second-degree murder in Smith's death.

-McKnight, a resident of nearby Kenner, was a five-star recruit out of John Curtis Christian High School in River Ridge, Louisiana, and went on to play for three years at the University of Southern California, the Daily Trojan's website reported.
+McKnight, a resident of nearby Kenner, was a football standout at John Curtis Christian High School in River Ridge, Louisiana.

+He was named Louisiana's "Mr. Football" in 2006, and The Times-Picayune newspaper named him the male high school athlete of the decade in 2009.

+Rivals.com, a recruiting website, ranked him the best running back in the 2007 graduating class and the second-best player in that class.
+Parade magazine named McKnight the co-player of the year, along with Jimmy Clausen.

-After his junior year, McKnight was drafted into the NFL and played from 2010 to 2012 with the New York Jets, then played in 2014 with the Kansas City Chiefs, the Daily Trojan said.
-He played briefly with Canadian pro football teams the Saskatchewan Roughriders and the Edmonton Eskimos.
+After his junior year, McKnight left USC and was drafted into the NFL.
+He played from 2010 to 2012 with the New York Jets, working mostly as a kick returner on special teams.
+One of his highlights was returning a kickoff 107 yards against the Baltimore Ravens.

+McKnight sat out 2013, played 2014 with the Kansas City Chiefs and played briefly in 2015 with Canadian pro football teams the Saskatchewan Roughriders and the Edmonton Eskimos.

 McKnight had been in talks about playing for another NFL team, McKnight's stepfather, Elmo Lee, told CNN affiliate WVUE-TV.
 CNN could not immediately confirm that statement.